 The gold standard of electoral systems is the single transferable vote form of proportional representation using multi-member electoral districts.
-It enables voters to choose between candidates from the same party; and ensures a better match between the number of votes cast for a party and the number of seats won by that party.
-Features include:

 - Electoral districts each returning the same number of members, with a district magnitude of 5 or 7